starwolves/space/README.md

 ```

 ### Space Frontiers client
-You need to get the official Space Frontiers client to be able to connect to the server yourself.
-There is currently no public release of this client.
+You need to get the official Space Frontiers client with the default client-side content folder to be able to connect to the server yourself.
+There are no public releases of the client yet.

 ## Contributions